 If you appear to be knowledgeable about cannabis and have a long history of positive customer service experience, some managers may be willing to train you on some of the hands-on marijuana tasks based on your other credentials!

 Another thing worth considering if you have zero professional experience is cannabis industry certification.
-One of the best marijuana exclusive online training providers right now is THC University.
+One of the best marijuana exclusive online training providers right now is Green CulturED.
 Before you begin applying to Denver marijuana dispensary jobs, you may want to check them out.

 The last thing most employers mention when seeking new hires is their desire for someone who is punctual and consistent.
 Service industry jobs of this sort experience a lot of turnover, highlighting the value of a dedicated, dependable worker.